Jean-Tinland/simple-bar-server/README.md

 > [!NOTE]
 > Adapt the port number if you changed it in the config file.

-Events overlapping is not an issue as the server will queue consecutive refreshes requested by `yabai` signals in order to prevent multiple useless re-renders..
+Events overlapping is not an issue as the server will queue consecutive refreshes requested by `yabai` signals in order to prevent multiple useless re-renders.

 ### skhd